ItzMorphineTime/MorphWars/README.md

 - 💎 Prioritize Gem nodes for double resource income
 - 🏔️ Use terrain strategically - mountains create chokepoints
 - 🚁 Helicopters can fly over obstacles but need to reload
+- ✈️ Airplanes require Airfields and have limited ammo - return them to base to reload
+- 🐘 Mammoth Tanks are expensive but devastating - save up for advanced tech
 - ⚡ Build multiple refineries near resource clusters
 - 🎯 Use special powers strategically in critical moments
+- 📊 Save your game frequently - multiple save slots available
+- 🎖️ Formations help coordinate large armies - use hotkeys 1-4

 ---